Post-Traumatic Stress Disorder

 - Fear of certain places

 - Detachment or estrangement from other people (depersonalisation)

 - Negative thinking about oneself

 - Difficulty with relationships

 - Feeling emotionally numb.

-How we see PTSD
+How we see Post-Traumatic Stress Disorder

 Life is like a vinyl record.
 It starts at the centre and plays out, becoming bigger and bigger each passing year.
-When you experience a trauma, the needle becomes stuck in that moment, and you remain in that loop.
+When you experience a trauma, the needle becomes stuck in the moment, and you remain in that loop.
 You see your life continue to play out, but you view it from the groove you are stuck in rather than being in the moment.
 This can result in a feeling of absence, unreality or desensitisation.
 As human beings we are naturally fixers, so you replay the traumatic event over and over, looking for a solution.
 This creates a loop of habitual behaviour and negative emotion, which invariably causes feelings of anxiety.
 We refer to these as flashbacks.

 You are not alone

 Considering that around half of the population will experience somekind of trauma in their life, it is hardly surprising that so many (one in every three – according to The Royal College of Psychiatrists) go on to develop PTSD.